-The Chemical and Proteomic Mass Spectrometry Core Facility offers a wide variety of services ranging from routine mass spectrometry analysis to interactive custom design of innovative analyses, addressing the specific needs of individual investigators.
-The resource director closely follows the analyses performed by the facility, insuring quality control and advising facility users on alternative, often novel, approaches to experimental design and data analysis.
+The Chemical and Proteomic Mass Spectrometry Core Facility is a VCU institutionally supported resource directed by Kristina Nelson, PhD.
+The core facility addresses the specific needs of individual investigators by offering a wide variety of services ranging from routine mass spectrometry analysis to interactive custom design of innovative analyses.
+The resource director closely follows the analyses performed by the facility, ensuring quality control and advising facility users on alternative, often novel, approaches to experimental design and data analysis.
 The shared resource maintains a stable base of instrumentation.
-Routine proteomics experiments are performed on a 5800 MALDI TOF-TOF instrument from AB Sciex, which utilizes off-line separations performed on an Easy nLC HPLC system from Thermo Electron and a spotter robot from Leap Technologies.
-The MALDI instrument can handle basic proteomics experiments such as analysis of the proteins in gel bands, as well as basic mass measurement.
+Nonroutine mass measurement experiments, such as the analysis of polymer samples, are performed on a 5800 MALDI TOF-TOF instrument from AB Sciex.
 It has high mass accuracy and the ability to measure samples multiple times to increase the number of peptides identified in each experiment.
-More complex proteomics experiments are handled by an Orbitrap Velos mass spectrometer from Thermo Electron Corporation, which is interfaced to a nanoAcuity UPLC from Waters Corporation.
-Newly added in Q2 2015 is a state-of-the-art Waters Synapt G2Si mass spectrometer with electron mobility capability and M-Class UPLC front end.
-This instrument is ideal for the analysis of unlabelled clinical samples and highly complex proteomics samples.
-Finally, the Mass Spectrometry Facility provides data analysis, including database searching of the peptides detected by mass spectrometry, identification of proteins present in the samples, and mapping of the detected peptides within the protein.
+Routine mass measurement experiments are handled by an Orbitrap Velos mass spectrometer from Thermo Electron Corporation, which is interfaced to a nanoAcuity UPLC from Waters Corporation, providing high mass accuracy and high sensitivity.
+Some proteomics experiments, such as those examining cross-linked or post-translationally modified peptides, are also best suited to the Orbitrap Velos.
+A state-of-the-art Waters Synapt G2Si mass spectrometer with ion mobility capability and M-Class UPLC front end is ideal for the relative quantification of unlabeled clinical samples and the analysis of highly complex proteomics samples.
+The ion mobility capabilities of this instrument can also be utilized to explore structural differences in isomeric compounds.
+Finally, the core provides data analysis, including database searching of the peptides detected by mass spectrometry, identification of proteins present in the samples, and mapping of the detected peptides within the protein.
 Verification of post-translational modifications is also provided.
 Data are shared with investigators using Scaffold software, which has been developed with a user interface allowing investigators to see where peptides are located within the protein, examine a list of proteins detected within the sample, look at fragmentation spectra and scoring values for each peptide, and even compare proteins and peptides across a number of samples.

 VCU Transgenic Mouse Core